derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.
+**4) Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.
   - [ ] Go
   - [ ] Java
   - [ ] Rust